-Editor’s Note, April 2: Yes, this was an April Fools’ Day story, for those who happen to come upon it later.
+Editor’s Note: Yes, this was an April Fools’ Day story, for those who happen to come upon it later.

 Original story: In an overtime session completed long after the entrance to 1947 Center St. had closed, the Berkeley Landmarks Preservation Commission recently designated all of District 4, which includes the downtown area, as a historic landmark.